smithy-lang/smithy-kotlin/docs/design/paginators.md

 1. **Discoverability** - pagination is mostly a convenience for common code customers are able to implement themselves.
 We want them to be able to discover and use the already implemented pagination logic easily so that they don’t end up writing it themselves unnecessarily.
 2. **Forwards compatibility** - The use of `items` in the `paginated` trait is not required. ~~If a service team later updates the trait to target a specific member using `items` then previous pagination code should continue to work (which means you can’t really generate a paginator for only the member of `items` as adding `items` later would change the generated pagination code in a way that isn’t backwards compatible).~~
-    1. Update 2/12/2021: The Smithy team has indicated this wouldn’t be a valid model evolution.
+    1. Update 2/12/2021: The Smithy team has indicated this would not be a valid model evolution.
 The recommendation was still to provide a way to paginate over the raw responses as well as providing a flatMap like operation for the `items` if specified.

 ## API